 Apply for a Personal Loan

 Getting a Canada Student Loan should be your first option when considering borrowing to pay for post-secondary education.
-But if you need more cash than your Canada Student Loan offers or you’re not eligible, a personal loan could bridge that gap or help you consolidate debt you may have acquired while unemployed or working fewer hours this summer.
+But if you need more cash than your Canada Student Loan offers or you’re not eligible, a personal loan could bridge that gap or help you consolidate debt you may have acquired while unemployed or working fewer hours over the summer.